2025 Art Foundation Update

 My riga

 “Myusu Riga (Our Riga)” Etching 1993.
-(Note that the oak tree, a symbol of the Latvian nation, is in foreground with dead leaves facing to the Russian embassy).
+(Note that the oak tree, a symbol of the Latvian nation, is in foreground with dead leaves facing to the Russian embassy.)

-“The Black hole” Deportation from Livani – 1941 g.
+black hole art“The Black Hole” Deportation from Livani -- 1941 g.
 June 14.
 History Accuses (beseeches) III.
 Lithograph 1993

 flag